Yakuza: Like a Dragon: Plot

-Three days later, a homeless man named Yu Nanba heals Kasuga's wounds after discovering his body in Ijincho.
+Three days later, a homeless man named Yu Nanba heals Kasuga's wounds after discovering his body in Isezaki Ijincho.
 Nanba sees a counterfeit bill in Kasuga's pocket and tells him that he is safe from the Omi Alliance because Ijincho is hostile territory.
 Kasuga and Nanba meet Adachi, where they agree to work for soapland owner Isao Nonomiya to make extra money.
 After uncovering a conspiracy plot at the city's retirement home, the gang discovers that Nonomiya is murdered, which alerts Saeko Mukoda, one of his employees.
-The party discover that his killer was Akira Mabuchi, a lieutenant of the Yokohama Liumang.
-They also uncover the Liumang's collaboration with the Geomijul mafia and Seiryu Clan in running a money counterfeiting scheme.
+Determined to find Nonomiya's murderer, Saeko joins Kasuga's team.
+The party discovers that his killer is Akira Mabuchi, a lieutenant of the Yokohama Liumang.
+They also uncover the Liumang's collaboration with the Geomijul Mafia and Seiryu Clan in running a money counterfeiting scheme.
 This money is used by Yutaka Ogikubo, a high-profile politician, to bribe the local police into effectively preserving peace.

 The Liumang catch the group investigating the scheme and turns them over to Mabuchi.
-Mabuchi reveals that he deliberately engineered the prior events so that he can frame the party as warmongering Seiryu Clan members.

-Joon-gi Han, the second-in-command of the Geomijul, saves the party from Mabuchi.
+Mabuchi reveals that he deliberately engineered the prior events so that he could frame the party as warmongering Seiryu Clan members.
+Joongi Han, the second-in-command of the Geomijul, saves the party from Mabuchi.
 Mabuchi nonetheless executes two Seiryu Clan members to provoke further retaliation.
 Kasuga's party heads to the Geomijul HQ so that they can find proof of Mabuchi's guilt and convince the other Ijincho gangs to not war against each other.
-Seong-hui, the leader of Geomijul, suddenly reveals to everyone that Nanba pretended to be homeless so that he could investigate his brother's disappearance after the latter tried to expose the money counterfeiting scheme.
-She rallies the Geomijul and Liumang into executing Nanba, prompting him to seek refuge in the HQ of Bleach Japan, co-founded by Tokyo's governor Ryo Aoki.
-Kasuga eventually deduces that Aoki is actually Masato, who took on a new identity and used Bleach Japan to cleanse Kamurocho of the Tojo Clan's influence.
-However, the police were afraid of a power vacuum, so Aoki ordered the Omi Alliance to take over with Arakawa's help.
-Aoki seeks to win the support of Ijincho by undermining the Yokohama underworld, which he did by bribing Mabuchi into provoking a civil war.
+Seonhee, the leader of Geomijul, reveals to everyone that Nanba pretended to be homeless so that he could investigate his brother's disappearance after the latter tried to expose the money counterfeiting scheme.
+She rallies the Geomijul and the Liumang into executing Nanba, prompting him to seek refuge in the HQ of Bleach Japan, co-founded by Tokyo's governor Ryo Aoki.
+Kasuga eventually deduces that Aoki is Masato, who took on a new identity and used Bleach Japan to cleanse Kamurocho of the Tojo Clan's influence.
+However, as the police were afraid of a power vacuum, Aoki ordered the Omi Alliance to take over Kamurocho with Arakawa's help.
+Aoki seeks to win the support of Ijincho by undermining the Yokohama underworld by bribing Mabuchi into provoking a civil war.